-Fifth grade students scored 59.1% in the met and exemplary categories in 2016 in the area of social studies.
-The not met category decreased.
-Social Studies is the strongest subject for 5th grade.
+Fifth grade students scored 56.2% in the met and exemplary categories in 2015 in the area of social studies.
+The not met category increased for the third year in a row, however, Social Studies is the strongest subject for 5th grade.